Los Angeles Almanac Logo

 Inmate firefighters in Los Angeles County.
 Photo by Los Angeles County Fire Department.

 Unlike many jail facilities in the United States, the Los Angeles County jail system offers rehabilitation, educational, and vocational programs.
-In the second quarter of 2023, and average of 36 inmates (including one woman), after extensive training, were assigned to fire-fighting duties at California Department of Corrections and Rehabilitation camps, including those operating in Los Angeles County.
-Other in-custody programs in which inmates participated were the Conservation Work Program, involving an average of 1,227 inmates in the second quarter of 2023, the Education-Based Incarceration Program (EBI) (traditional and nontraditional education for inmates), the Fire Camp Training Program (training fire fighters for state fire camps), the Back on Track Program (helping inmates with post-incarceration) and the Substance Treatment and Reentry Transition program (START) (treatment for inmates with substance abuse issues and help with transition into post-incarceration).
+In the second quarter of 2024, an average of 17 inmates (including two woman) were assigned to Fire Camp Training.
+Other in-custody programs in which inmates participated were the Conservation Work Program, involving an average of 1,245 inmates in the second quarter of 2024, the Education-Based Incarceration Program (EBI) (traditional and nontraditional education for inmates), the Back on Track Program (helping inmates with post-incarceration) and the Substance Treatment and Reentry Transition program (START) (treatment for inmates with substance abuse issues and help with transition into post-incarceration).

 On watch at a jail in Los Angeles County.
 Photo by Los Angeles County Sheriff's Department.